Art State of Mind

 School and Learning in the Eyes of Artists

-The last two years since the outbreak of the Covid-19 pandemic changed a lot about the way children and students attend school and university.
-While most students around the world will go back to school this September, some will continue taking at least some of their classes online.
+A lot has changed since the outbreak of the COVID-19 pandemic in 2020: not just the way we approach our health and safety, but also the way children and students attend school and university.
+While most students worldwide have returned to school a while ago, some continue taking at least some of their classes online.
 Art is a great way to put things into historical perspective, so let’s see how painters from various countries and periods in history depicted the theme of the school.

 1. Home Schooling

-During the Covid19 pandemic, many children and their families experienced education at home for the first time.
-Yet, before the introduction of compulsory school attendance (in the majority of countries in the 19th and 20th century), learning at home or within the local community was a common practice.
+During the COVID-19 pandemic, many children and their families experienced education at home for the first time.
+Yet, before the introduction of compulsory school attendance (in the majority of countries in the 19th and 20th centuries), learning at home or within the local community was a common practice.
 Of course, the amount and quality of learning were related to wealth and status.

 Back to School in Art: Adriaen van Gaesbeeck, Young Man in a Study,